 Herb Gray Parkway – Windsor & Essex County

 Marvel at the fresh and smoothly paved, relatively new, Herb Gray Parkway Trail.
 This 17km uninterrupted trail, has a series of bridge crossings, tunnel underpasses and rest areas with interpretative signs sharing more information on local flora, fauna and heritage.
 Connect to the top end from downtown Windsor and the Roy A Battagello River Walk, 8km long trail, planning your ride using the City Parks, Trails and Recreation Map.
 From the southern end, connect to the Chrysler Canada Greenway, a 48km stone dust rail trail that terminates east of Kingsville and close to Leamington.

 Add a culinary cycling experience to your riding in Windsor and Essex County with WindsorEats.
-Beer lovers can explore the local craft beer scene in Windsor on the Bikes & Beer Cycling Tour while wine lovers can experiences wineries from EPIC Wine County on a Wine Trail Ride through Essex County.
+Wine lovers can experiences wineries from EPIC Wine County on a Wine Trail Ride through Essex County.
 Spots fill up fast so be sure to book ahead when you plan your trip.